Zeriabo/messagingApp/README.md

  use http://localhost:8080/readmessage to read messages for a certain user with email as a JSON body

+ use http://localhost:8080/user/validate?token=TOKEN to validate a tocken is right should return boolean

 Remark: the code is on a regular updates.<br />